 By Darin Koob | Outer Escapes

 In the Pacific Northwest, it doesn’t get any better than the Olympic National Park.
 It is widely known as one of the most scenic places in North America.
 There are over 800 miles of maintained trails and countless backcountry trout lakes.
-Whether you’re floating down one of its wild & scenic rivers in a drift boat, hiking one of the 900,000 acres of glacier-flanked mountains, or exploring a rainforest valley, don’t forget to bring your Paxis® backpack.
+Float down one of its wild and scenic rivers in a drift boat.
+Hike one of the 900,000 acres of glacier-flanked mountains.
+Explore a rainforest valley.
+You can’t go wrong.
+Above all, don’t forget to bring your Paxis® backpack.
 It’s your best fishing friend.

-There is an abundance of fishing opportunity for both the fly fishermen and gear fishermen in this pristine mountainous and coastal area.
+An abundance of fishing opportunities can be found.
+Fly fishermen and gear fishermen alike will fall for this pristine mountainous and coastal area.
 This Olympic Peninsula Map has more detailed information.
-Lake Ozette is home to a unique population of lake-dwelling cutthroat trout and is also a spawning area for Ozette sockeye salmon.
+In addition, Lake Ozette is home to a unique population of lake-dwelling cutthroat trout.
+It is also a spawning area for Ozette sockeye salmon.

 The lake contains the highest density of freshwater native species in the Olympic National Park.
-The park’s rainforest rivers host the healthiest stocks of Winter Steelhead in the lower 48 states, as well as strong returns of Chinook & Coho Salmon.
+The park’s rainforest rivers host the healthiest stocks of Winter Steelhead in the lower 48 states.
+Chinook & Coho Salmon are strong as well.
 There are Summer Steelhead opportunities on the Queets and Ho Rivers.
-Backpackers are especially drawn to the wilderness portion of the Queets.
+In addition, backpackers are especially drawn to the wilderness portion of the Queets.

 - Sol Duc River — Wade access available.
 Only experienced oarsman to float.

 - Elwha River — With dams removed, the Elwha will become a fly fishing paradise.